Published date:October 20, 2022

 With more flexible remote work options and pandemic travel restrictions fading away, more and more Americans are looking to buy property abroad.
-While many first-time buyers may not want to venture off too far from home, one of the most convenient options seems to be Canada, but the last few weeks have brought big changes to what’s possible for foreign investors in the Great White North.
+While many first-time buyers may not want to venture off too far from home, one of the most convenient options seems to be Canada, but the Prohibition on the Purchase of Residential Property by Non-Canadians Act in 2022 changed the possibility for foreign investors in the Great White North.
+However, there may be some workarounds.

 In early April 2022, Canadian Prime Minister Justin Trudeau announced new key measures titled Budget 2022: A Plan to Grow Our Economy and Make Life More Affordable.
-You can read the full plan above, but the key points relevant for foreign investors is that the Canadian government has placed a two-year ban on foreign buyers as well as higher taxes for people who sell their homes within a year, particularly between Vancouver and Toronto.
+Some key points relevant for foreign investors is that the Canadian government has placed a two-year ban on foreign buyers as well as higher taxes for people who sell their homes within a year, particularly between Vancouver and Toronto.

 Bloomberg notes that “Home prices in Canada have soared more than 50% over the past two years.
 The market saw a record monthly increase in February as buyers acted ahead of rate increases by the Bank of Canada, taking the benchmark price of a home to C$869,300 ($693,000).”